Whirlpool WDF520PADM Control Board Gets Power But No Lights — Diagnosis & Fix

 • Visual inspection reveals burnt components or damaged circuits

-• The board receives power but doesn’t send control signals to the UI
+• The board receives power but fails to send control signals to the UI

 • Multiple functions fail simultaneously (wash cycles, heating, etc.)